-5.4.4 Other sector plans
+Other sector plans

-Discussion of Sector Plans The aim of the Integrated Waste Management Plan is to guide the effective management of waste within the municipal area with the following focus areas: Integrated Waste Management Plan - reviewed 2018 Review waste collection system and management of waste disposal sites.
-Compliance with relevant legislation.
-Encouraging community participation through mobilization, education and awareness programmes.
+Discussion of Sector Plans The aim of the Integrated Waste Management Plan is to guide the effective management of waste within the municipal area with the following focus areas: Review waste collection system and management of waste disposal sites.
+Integrated Waste Management Plan - Compliance with relevant legislation. reviewed 2018 Encouraging community participation through mobilization, education and awareness programmes.
 Facilitation of effective waste minimization projects through recycling, avoidance, reduction and proper disposal with the focus on entrepreneurship development.
 Eradicate illegal dumping and littering on municipal, public and private property.
-Local Economic Development Strategy, 2009 The 2009 Local Economic Development Strategy investigates options and opportunities in broadening the economic base to create employment opportunities and other spin-off effects benefitting the local economy.
-Housing Sector Plan, 2014 The drafting of the Integrated Human Settlements Plan, 2014 was guided by the following principles: Housing to be closer to employment opportunities.
+Local Economic Development Strategy, 2009 The 2009 Local Economic Development Strategy investigates options and opportunities in broadening t economic base to create employment opportunities and other spin-off effects benefitting the local economy.
+The drafting of the Integrated Human Settlements Plan, 2014 was guided by the following principles: Housing to be closer to employment opportunities.
 Provide access to well-located land for the urban poor.
 Ensure and provide a mix of housing typologies.
-Prioritise housing for the indigent and affordable housing.
-Promote integrated planning, e.g. transport and land-use planning.
+Housing Costor Plan 2014 Prioritise housing for the indigent and affordable housing.
+Housing Sector Plan, 2014 Promote integrated planning, e.g. transport and land-use planning.
 Promote racial, social, economic and physical integration of urban space.
 Develop a system of inter-connected nodes and dense, mixed-use settlements.
 Promote establishment of social and economic viable commitments.
 Facilitate the active involvement of relevant stakeholders.

-The Plan uses Census 2011 data to reference the rate of occupation of the different types of housing as well as housing backlogs.
+Discussion of Sector Plans The Plan uses Census 2011 data to reference the rate of occupation of the different types of housing as well as housing backlogs.
 In this regard, the recentness of the data is questioned and not repeated here.
 Environmental Management Plan (EMP) The EMP aims to integrate environmental concerns in the development of municipal strategies and projects to ensure environmental sustainability.

-Discussion of Sector Plans Urban Network Strategy The Urban Network Strategy targets spatial transformation of the Kimberley Central Business District and the Galeshewe hub by applying Transport Orientated Development principles such as strengthening linkages, higher densities and mixed land use precincts.
+Urban Network Strategy The Urban Network Strategy targets spatial transformation of the Kimberley Central Business District and the Galeshewe hub by applying Transport Orientated Development principles such as strengthening linkages, higher densities and mixed land use precincts.

-Table 30: Discussion of Sector Plans
+Discussion of Sector Plans

-5.5 INTEGRATED APPROACH TO SERVICE DELIVERY
+INTEGRATED APPROACH TO SERVICE DELIVERY